OBOAcademy/obook/docs/tutorial/pull-requests.md

   - Example: issue-5024

 ### What kind of information to include in the description
+- Describe **what** was changed in the pull request
-- Explain why this PR exists
+- Explain **why** this PR exists
-  Example: This PR addresses ticket #5178 and adds the new term MONDO:0100503 DPH5-related diphthamide-deficiency syndrome`
 - Make it clear how it does what it sets out to do.
 E.g., Does it change a column in the database?
 How is this being done?
 What happens to the old data?
 - Use screenshots to demonstrate what has changed

+_Example_: This PR addresses adds the new term MONDO:0100503 DPH5-related diphthamide-deficiency syndrome`.
+Fixes #5178.

 ### General tips
 - Commit early, commit often